prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise1.md

 ## Grading

-This exercise is graded as a PASS / FAIL
+This Part is graded as a PASS / FAIL

 ## Submission